uchicago-cs/cmsc23300/website/projects.rst

 Make sure you read the following before working on any of the projects:

+* **Supported software environments**: We can only provide support for work performed on a CS Linux machine or using a `CS Virtual Machine <https://howto.cs.uchicago.edu/vm:index>`_ (version 201718.3 or higher).
+If you use any other software environment, it is your responsibility to test your work on a supported environment before submitting your code.

+  Note: The CS Virtual Machine is **required** to complete Project 3 (this project uses a network simulator that requires root access on a Linux machine, and the easiest way to provide this to you is through a virtual machine).
+Even if you don't plan on using the virtual machine for Projects 1 and 2, you may want to ensure (well ahead of Project 3) that you are able to install and use the virtual machine.
 * `Using Git <git.html>`_: If you are unfamiliar with Git, read this first.
 * `Registering for the projects <registering.html>`_: Before you start working on each project, there are some steps you need to take to register for each project.